COVID-19 Testing Locations

 Tribal members who test positive using an at-home test kit can report the results to SRMT contact tracers at 518-333-0230, Franklin County Public Health using the information above or St. Lawrence County Public Health at 315-386-2325.

 • St. Regis Mohawk Tribe Health Services, 404 State Route 37 in Akwesasne.
-PCR testing available from 9 a.m. to noon (or while supplies last) Mondays and Thursdays.
+PCR testing available from 9 a.m. to noon (or while supplies last) Mondays.
 Use the road located across from the intersection of State Route 37 and McGee Road and follow the signs for testing garage.

 Health Services is distributing free at-home COVID tests from 4 to 5 p.m.
 Tuesdays at the same location.